cse110-fa21-group29/cse110-fa21-group29/admin/team.md

     - Hi, my name is Edbert Dai.
 I'm currently a senior majoring in Computer Science.
 In my free time, I like to play video games and watch movies. (https://edbertdai.github.io/fa21-cse110-lab1)
 - Enzo de Oliveira
     - I am a third year student majoring in Computer Science and minoring in Mathematics.
 My hobbies include running and playing the guitar. (https://edeolive.github.io/CSE110-Lab1/
-- Fangcheng Dou)
+- Fangcheng Dou
     - I am currently a fourth-year student majoring in Computer Science and Engineering.
 I like playing video games. (https://fangchengdou.github.io/)
 - Haonan Jiang
     - I am a thrid-year computer science major.
 I like working out and playing video games.
 I enjoy traveling but cannot do so due to pandemic. (https://solowyhn.github.io/CSE110-LAB1/)
-- Jefferey Morales
+- Jeffrey Morales
     - I'm currently a fourth year majoring in Management Science with minors in Computer Science and Accounting.
 I love watching and playing basketball and hanging out with friends. (https://github.com/j1morale)
 - Jiayi Zhao
     - I am currently a third year student majoring in Mathematics-Computer Science and Cognitive Science specialize in machine learning and neural computation.
 My hobby is staying at home and play with my cat. (https://vikizzz.github.io)